azerion/bluestack-sdk-ios/dfp-adapter-ios.md

 ### 1. Set Up

 * check [Using CocoaPods] or [Manual Install] in order include MNGAds SDK on your application project.
-* import the Custom Events adapters in your code :
+* import[Madvertise Custom Events adapters] in your code :

 ```objc
  import "MadvertiseCustomEventInterstitial.h"